My Romani Roots and My upcoming book: The Last Wagon

-In March of 2009 some two years later I made a small break through.
+In March of 2009, some two years later, I made a small breakthrough.
 I found a census record, which did finally tell me Frank's parents were Jerry and Rachell Roe, and that he had one more baby brother we knew nothing about.
 Though from the census I now knew there were still two more siblings we didn't know.
 I had spent countless hours researching this family over those two years, and all I came up with was a census record?!
 Seriously, I was perplexed.
 This was the only line of my family at this point that I wasn't at least four generations deep from my parents!
 I was frustrated.
-That's when I wrote my fourth "Madness Monday" post "Madness Monday - Jerry Roe born abt 1861".
+That's when I wrote my fourth "Madness Monday" post, "Madness Monday - Jerry Roe born abt 1861".
 By this time I was seriously mad with frustration.

-Once again my research would stall for years, then I lost my job, went back to school, and life got crazy.
+Once again, my research would stall for years, and then I lost my job, went back to school, and life got crazy.
 Recently, however, the brick wall has begun to crumble.
 I bought a DNA test through Ancestry.com and asked my mom if she would do a DNA test.
 She was more than happy to do so, as she had been curious recently and was hoping I would find more.
-While we waited impatiently for her tests to come back this past spring, I had spring break where I finally had some time away from homework to do some research.
+While we waited impatiently for her tests to come back this past spring, I had a spring break where I finally had some time away from homework to do some research.

 I began looking at Piere and Frank's brother Jaybird, the baby.
 I never understood why my mom and her sisters never knew anything about him.
-In the recent years, Missouri has done a fabulous job of making its records available online.
+In recent years, Missouri has done a fabulous job of making its records available online.
 In my week of research, I came across a 1930 census showing Jay Roe as a patient at the Central Oklahoma State Hospital.
-I also found his death certificate in Missouri showing that he had died 27 May 1932 in Vernon, Missouri.
-He died of Tetanus, caused by an accidental burn on his lower limb, and once again his residence was at the State Hospital #3 in Vernon, Missouri.
+I also found his death certificate in Missouri showing that he had died on 27 May 1932 in Vernon, Missouri.
+He died of Tetanus, caused by an accidental burn on his lower limb, and once again, his residence was at the State Hospital #3 in Vernon, Missouri.
 I knew there had to be a story on this.
 I then looked for a newspaper article.
-I can't find it today, but I do remember reading that he had a seizure and fell in the fire, burning his leg severely, which would later result in his death.
+I can't find it today, but I do remember reading that he had a seizure and fell into the fire, burning his leg severely, which would later result in his death.

 Well, that explained what happened to Jaybird and why the sisters never knew about him.
 It's very likely my own grandfather didn't know about his uncle.
 That still, however, didn't shed any light on who Rachell and Jerry were or where they came from.
 For that answer, I would have to wait until we got back my mother's DNA test.

-Finally, after waiting two months we had her DNA test back, but as luck would have it, I was in the middle of finals so it would have to wait.
+Finally, after waiting two months, we had her DNA test back, but as luck would have it, I was in the middle of finals, so it would have to wait.
 Mid-May came and I was now a graduate with a degree as a paralegal, now it was time to get back to my real passion.
 One of the first mysteries I tackled was my mother's paternal line.

 The more I thought about what she asked, the more it began to make sense.
 It was that one little question that got me thinking and prompted me to look at my mother's paternal line in a whole new light.
 One that would bring the wall crashing down.
-Now it all made sense.
-I always wondered why and what would prompt my mother's great grandparents to move all over the country.
+Now, it all made sense.
+I always wondered why and what would prompt my mother's great-grandparents to move all over the country.
 Rachell was born in Canada, Jerry in Iowa, they were married in Missouri, Frank was born in Iowa or Missouri, Piere was born in Minnesota, and Jaybird was born in Kansas.
 That has to be it.
 They were Gypsies!

 When I came across this amazing gem, it all made perfect sense.

-Then when I read the margin I wrote this to Ronda and the rest of my cousins who had been following my journey at this point;
+Then, when I read the margin, I wrote this to Ronda and the rest of my cousins who had been following my journey at this point;

 OMG!
 OMG!
 I'm doing the happy dance and my co-workers are laughing at me!
 This is Rachel Mason's family.
 She is on the first line of the next page, but I copied this page because of what it says in the margin, "These families have been camping here for the last few weeks."
 OMG!
 Ronda Krug this is more proof of the gypsie connection and now I believe my theory is correct.
 I think Jerry Roe was not a Gypsie because I'm finding no evidence of any of the Roe family being gypsies.
 For generations, they were well-established members of their communities, but I suspected that Jerry married a gypsie and then began to travel with her family.
 The Mason's are where our Gypsie roots come from!!!!!!!!!